 What grades are offered by the California Virtual Academies?

-The 10 California Virtual Academies offer grades TK-12.
-Our enrollment consultant can help you find the right school for your student based upon your student's grade and your home location.
+The nine California Virtual Academies offer grades TK–12.
+Our enrollment consultants can help you find the right school for your student based upon your student's grade and your home location.

 What subjects will my child study?

 English/language arts, math, science, history, music, and art are the core online courses.
 There will also be other courses in the appropriate grade levels, such as physical education.
-High school students also take a world language course, and have access to honors and AP® (Advanced Placement®) courses as well as a variety of electives.
+High school students also take a world language course, and have access to honors and Advanced Placement® (AP®) courses as well as a variety of electives.

 Does the program provide textbooks and other instructional materials?

-Yes, we provide all the textbooks and instructional materials that are needed to complete the program.
-These books and materials are sent to students directly.
-High school students receive fewer books and materials than elementary and middle school students, due to the different course requirements.
+Yes, we provide textbooks and other instructional materials needed to complete the program.
+These books and materials are sent to students directly.* The amount and type of materials varies by grade and course.
+Generally, high school students receive fewer books and materials than elementary and middle school students, due to the different course requirements.
+Families do not pay tuition for a student to attend an online public school.
+Common household items and office supplies like printer ink and paper are not provided.
+Our enrollment consultants can help address your technological and computer questions and needs.

 Upon successful completion of course requirements, will my child receive a high school diploma as students in traditional public schools do?

-Yes, we are a public school in California, so students can earn a diploma through California Virtual Academies based on successful completion of the school's graduation requirements.
+Yes, as a public school in California, students can earn a diploma through California Virtual Academies based on successful completion of the school's graduation requirements.

 Can my child work at his or her own pace?